bickelmps/DIC_FFT_ETHZ/README.md

 -----------------------------------

 Please cite this routine as:
-#### Bickel, V.T., Manconi, A., Amann, F. (2018).
-Quantitative assessment of Digital Image Correlation methods to detect and monitor surface displacements of large slope instabilities.
-Remote Sensing Journal 2018.
+#### Bickel, V.T.; Manconi, A.; Amann, F. Quantitative Assessment of Digital Image Correlation Methods to Detect and Monitor Surface Displacements of Large Slope Instabilities.
+Remote Sens.
+2018, 10, 865.
 ________________________________________________________________________________________________________

 ### Required Matlab toolboxes: